Hegarty03/odin-recipes/README.md

-This is a test project I am doing through the Odin Project.
-In this example I will show off what I've learned so far in HTML to create a website and demonstrate my knowledge.
+This is a test project I am doing through the Odin project to demonstrate basic HTML coding experience.
+Below are links to various dishes along with ingredients and steps.
+I Hope you enjoy.